 It’s obvious that the most popular web backend framework has plenty of advantages.
 Let’s quickly review them.

 One of the most evident advantages comes from the huge Node.js popularity among developers.
 There are at least several million people globally who can code in Node.js!
-This means you always can expand your development team with new members or replace existing developers with similar talent at the same skill level.
+This means you can always apply for Node.js developer jobs from anywhere you are.

 Below you can find some links to the primary Node.js community resources.